 Annual Verification.
 Verification statements are due to the Executive Officer by August 31 of the year the annual Fuel Pathway Report is submitted, beginning in 2021 for 2020 data, unless eligible to defer verification, as specified in section 95500(b)(2)(B).

 Deferred Verification.
-Fuel pathway holders producing alternative fuels may defer verification of their annual Fuel Pathway Reports for each production facility up to two years if the quantity of fuel produced at the production facility and reported by any entity does not result in 6,000 or more credits and 6,000 or more deficits generated in LRT-CBTS during the prior calendar year and does not include a fuel pathway with biomethane supplied using book-and-claim accounting pursuant to section 95488.8(i)(2).
+Fuel pathway holders producing alternative fuels may defer verification of their annual Fuel Pathway Reports for each production facility up to two years if the quantity of fuel produced at the production facility and reported by any entity does not result in 6,000 or more credits and also does not result in 6,000 or more deficits generated in LRT-CBTS during the prior calendar year and does not include a fuel pathway with biomethane or hydrogen supplied using book-and-claim accounting pursuant to section 95488.8(i)(2).
+Fuel pathway holders classified as joint applicants are not eligible to defer verification.

-The verification body must submit fuel pathway verification statements to the Executive Officer for all prior unverified reports on August 31 of the year verification is required for the production facility.
+The verification body must submit fuel pathway verification statements to the Executive Officer for all prior unverified reports on or before August 31 of the year verification is required or conducted for the production facility.

 Verification services may not begin until the entity required to contract for verification services attests that the data submitted to the Executive Officer is true, complete, and accurate by certifying under penalty of perjury under the laws of the State of California.